Cascaded Lattice Boltzmann Modeling and Simulations of Three-Dimensional Non-Newtonian Fluid Flows: Introduction

 This paper is organized as follows.
 In the next section (Sec.~\ref{governing}), we present an overview of the macroscopic governing equations for generalized non-Newtonian fluid flows and list the attendant non-linear constitutive relation.
 A detailed exposition of the construction of the 3D cascaded LBM for the D3Q19 lattice is given in Sec.~\ref{sec:Threedimensionalcascaded}.
-This includes the changes of different moments under cascaded collision and the specification of the local relaxation times for the second order moments parameterized for the power law fluid, where the shear rate is related to the non-equilibrium moments.
+This includes the changes of different moments under cascaded collision and the specification of the local relaxation times for the second order moments parameterized for the power law fluid, where the shear rate is related to the non-equilibrium moments, as well as their implementation strategy.
 Validation studies involving various canonical non-Newtonian fluid flow problems, including those in a cubic cavity are presented and discussed in Sec.~\ref{section_numerical_tests}.
-Section~\ref{sec:Comparison} makes a numerical stability comparison of our 3D central moment LBM against a SRT-LBM for the simulation of power law fluid flows in a shear driven problem.
+Section~\ref{sec:Comparison} makes numerical stability comparisons of our 3D central moment LBM against a SRT-LBM and a MRT-LBM based on raw moments for the simulation of power law fluid flows in a shear driven problem.
+In addition, it will present performance data related to computational cost comparisons.
 The conclusions are finally summarized in Sec.~\ref{sec:summary}.